Jaylen Reed: Houston Texans

 Reed was selected by the Houston Texans in the sixth round (187th overall) in the 2025 NFL draft.
 He began the regular season on the PUP list due to a knee injury.
-Reed was activated for his NFL debut on October 20.
+Reed was activated for his NFL debut on October 20, 2025.
+He made seven appearances (one start) for Houston, recording one fumble recovery and 14 combined tackles.
+On December 6, Reed was placed on season-ending injured reserve due to a forearm injury suffered in Week 13 against the Indianapolis Colts.